 I began working with philosophy during my undergraduate career in the States.
 While I tried philosophy on a whim, I was immediately hooked and have kept with it ever since.
-During my academic career within this wonderful study I have gathered two BA Hons, one in Philosophy and a second in Political Science, and am currently pursuing an MLitt at St. Andrews.
+During my academic career within this wonderful study I have gathered two BA Hons, one in Philosophy and a second in Political Science, and an MLitt with Distinction from St. Andrews.
+Currently, I am working on my PhD at the University of Virginia.
 I have presented at conferences and published in journals ranging from the undergraduate level all the way through to professional events and journals.
 Outside of philosophy I am very active in Debate and MUN, and have a long history in Martial Arts.
 A younger me was also a bit of an athlete and a very dedicated musician; however, life has gotten in the way of these two loves of mine.

 I have come to find that philosophy is not only good for the mind and interesting in its own right, but is also a handy tool in many other arenas.
 Thus, while I am happy to talk about and teach philosophy proper, I am also very behind efforts to mix philosophy with other studies (Government, Anthropology, Economics...) and with less academic subjects (sports, pop culture, dating, etc.).
 In all reality I think philosophy is often too ego-centric and could do with more borrowing from its fellow subjects, and said fellow subjects are frequently too ready to ignore inputs from philosophy.